Special Education: Early Childhood Program (EXC)

 - Faculty review.

-- Completion of a special application (available from the department or download from http://graduateschool.buffalostate.edu/supplemental-application-materials).
+- Completion of a special application (included in the online application).

 - The ability to speak English and Spanish, and complete an oral interview (for Special Education: Bilingual Certificate Program applicants only).

 In addition, all applicants should review the Admission to a Graduate Program section in this catalog.